Analyzing SPDR S&P Oil & Gas Explor & Product's Unusual Options Activity | Benzinga

 Analyzing SPDR S&P Oil & Gas Explor & Product's Unusual Options Activity

-SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $79.79 following the option alert.
+SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) shares experienced unusual options activity on Thursday.
+The stock price moved up to $82.45 following the option alert.

 - Sentiment: BULLISH